-A combined maximum of 30 credits earned by Advanced Placement, from credit by examination, from experiential learning credits and from CLEP may be applied to a degree program.
+A combined maximum of 30 credits earned by Advanced Placement, from credit by examination, from experiential learning, from CLEP and from International Baccalaureate may be applied to a degree program.

 Transfer Credits

 Students who have completed coursework at other colleges are welcome to transfer credits from those previous undergraduate experiences.
 To qualify for transfer credit, courses must meet the following criteria.